cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 Definitions of *must*, *should*, *required*, etc, are as explained in [rfc2119](https://tools.ietf.org/html/rfc2119).

-Some behaviour has been purposedly left vague.
+Some behaviour has been purposely left vague.
 When something is not concretely specified, those implementing it have the freedom to implement it as they desire (e.g: as of v0.1 path of the folder structure is not defined, so it can be anywhere in the repo or resulting artifacts).

+The interface consists in targets that can be called and perform their defined action, together with helper files and examples of configuration for the charts.

-The interface consists in the following structure of folders and executables, together with their expected use:
+Those targets and files must be in the following structure of folders and executables:

 ```
 ├── clean/*